CanaanGM/cap_ze_flag/README.md

 </details>

 - steps:
-    - visit uncle google, find [this](https://www.dcode.fr/monoalphabetic-substitution), press auto decode
+    - stay at [this](https://www.dcode.fr/monoalphabetic-substitution), press auto decode
     - python to lower the alpha -> replace (j) -> (q) in the key
     - got key!!